Top: Home Page

 Bicyclists headed back to Provincetown ignore wrong-way bike lane.

 Along Province Lands Road closer to Herring Cove beach is the entrance to the notorious Provincetown nude beach.
 The family cyclists in the next photo are riding right on by.
 There is a well-used bike rack next to the road.
 The photo looks back toward Provincetown.
 Province Lands Road is narrower then Bradford Street Extension, without bike lanes or shoulders, but traffic is light.
-Most motor traffic to and from Herring Cove Beach takes Massachusetts Route 6, which offers plentiful capacity thanks to some long-forgotten boondoggle.
-Route 6 is 4 lanes wide all the way through Provincetown to the beach parking lot at its end, although only 2 lanes wide in Truro, the next town down the Cape. |

 Province Lands Road looking back toward Provincetown at beach.

-| The Province Lands trail starts with a turnoff from Province Lands Road before Herring Cove Beach.
+The Province Lands trail starts with a turnoff from Province Lands Road before Herring Cove Beach.
 The crosswalk-type junction here does not reflect the way bicyclists actually ride, but rather tends to assume that they will stay at the right side of the road, stop and walk across.
 A jug-handle left turn or bicycle left turn lane would be more realistic.
-The bollards at the entrance are an unnecessary hazard.
-Why would anyone drive on the trail when the road leads to the same destination? |
+The bollard at the entrance is an unnecessary hazard.
+Why would anyone mkae a sharp left turn and drive on the trail when the road leads to the same destination?

 Start of trail at Province Lands Road

-and 30 mph for downgrades.
 The sign recognizes that the trail is used by pedestrians (and equestrians, though I have never seen a horse, or horse droppings, on it, and equestrians tend to avoid paved surfaces).
-The sign fails to mention inline skaters.
+The sign does not mention inline skaters.
 The term "bicycle trail" is used.
-It is obsolete; current terminology is "shared-use path" or "multi-use path", reflecting the reality of use of such paths and need to design accordingly.
-But on the other hand, much of this path, is suitable and useful only for bicyclists, and only for a certain category of bicyclists, as Bryce points out.
-Novice and child bicyclists; wheelchair users and inline skaters do poorly here, and the distances are too long for most pedestrians. |
+It is obsolete; current terminology is "multi-use path", reflecting the reality of use of such paths.
+But on the other hand, much of this path is useful only for bicyclists, and only for a certain category of bicyclists, as Bryce points out.
+Novice and child bicyclists; wheelchair users and inline skaters do poorly here, and the distances are too long for most pedestrians.

-| The trail enters the Herring Cove Beach parking lot at location B on the map.
+The trail enters the Herring Cove Beach parking lot at location B on the map.
 A study from the late 1980s revealed the parking lots to be the location of a large number of bicycle crashes reported to police.
-That is not surprising considering the poorly-organized movements of motor vehicles and pedestrians in a parking lot. |
+That is not surprising considering the poorly-organized movements of motor vehicles and pedestrians in a parking lot.

 Trail enters Herring Cove Beach parking lot.
 B on map.

 The parking lot has speed bumps, which are hazardous to bicyclists.
-When approaching the trail, bicyclists may ride around the end of the speed bump shown, though at some risk of having their wheels go off the edge of the pavement into the soft sand, leading to a diversion fall when attempting to return to the paved surface. |
+When approaching the trail, bicyclists may ride around the end of the speed bump shown, though at some risk of having their wheels go off the edge of the pavement into the soft sand, leading to a diversion fall when attempting to return to the paved surface.

 Speed bump -- note bicycle tracks in sand.

 Trail entrance is at green arrow.
-C on map.

-As of September, 2006, this location had been "improved" by the installation of shared-lane markings -- except that the markings for both directions are on the same side of the double yellow line, and close to it.
-They instruct southbound bicyclists to ride opposite the direction of traffic, in violation of the law, and northbound cyclists to ride to the left of same-direction motor traffic which turns left into parking spaces on the left side of the roadway.
-Bicyclists in both diretions who are foolish or trusting enough to follow these bizarre instructions also must ride over rather than around the speed bumps.
-The National Park Service would do well to retain the services of competent traffic engineers. |
+As of September, 2006, this location had been "improved" by the installation of shared-lane markings -- except that the markings for both directions are on the same side of the double yellow line.
+They instruct southbound bicyclists to ride opposite the direction of traffic, in violation of the law, and northbound cyclists to ride to the left of same-direction motor traffic which turns left into parking spaces.
+Bicyclists in both directions who are foolish or trusting enough to follow these bizarre instructions also must ride over rather than around the speed bumps.

-| Soon after the exit from the parking lot, the user encounters the first steep downgrade and sand (location D on map). |
+Soon after the exit from the parking lot, the user encounters the first steep downgrade and sand (location D on map).

 Steep downgrade and sand on trail -- D on map